N-A-D/Rift/README.md

 };
 ```

 **NOTE:** Rift does not provide any facilities that enable intersystem communication.
 It is up to the user to implement such a system if there is a need for it.

+## Benchmarks
+Two benchmarks accompany the main project.
+Both only compare speeds between some two related features of the library and not with any other ECS.
+The *Iteration* benchmark compares the speeds between sequential and parallel entity transformations.
+The *EntityCreationAndDestruction* benchmark compares the speeds between the only two entity creation functions.